LouFoster/Module-3-Challenge/Readme.md

-Overview of Project
+# Overview of Project
-(As captured from Data Bootcamp Module ) This challenge is to demonstrate the ability to
+(As captured from Data Bootcamp Module )

+A Colorado board of election employee has given you the following task to complete the election audit of a recent local congressional election.

+•	The voter turnout for each county

+•	The percentage of votes from each county out of the total count

+•	The county with the highest turnout

 # Project Purpose
 This module is to illustrate the use of the programming language Python to: